lsambou/lsambou/README.md

 - 👋 Hi, I’m @lsambou
 - 👀 I’m interested in JavaScript, UX/UI, Python
-- 🌱 I’m currently FullStack Developper in a great team in 🇨🇭
+- 🌱 I’m a growing Full Stack Developper in a great team in 🇨🇭
 - 📫 How to reach me occulusweb@gmail.com

 <!---